 I was fortunate to join Professor Gwenn Smith’s laboratory studying major depressive disorder with PET and MRI and considered how I might translate my interests into clinically relevant questions about the neurobiological bases of social behaviour.
 I found inspiration in research being conducted by Dr. Roland Zahn and Professor Rebecca Elliott on moral and social behavior and its disruption in mood disorders and was awarded a Ph.D. in Medicine from the University of Manchester in February 2016 under their supervision.
 In March 2016, I began as a postdoctoral scholar at the University of Chicago in the Social Cognitive Neuroscience Laboratory headed by Professor Jean Decety.
 We are now collaborating on projects to investigate the neurobiological basis of support for political violence.

-Since July 2018, I have been a postdoctoral scholar in the Penn Center for Neuroaesthetics at the University of Pennsylvania.
-Under the supervision of Professor Anjan Chatterjee, I am examining the neural basis of interactions between aesthetic evaluation and moral psychology.
+Since July 2018, I have been a postdoctoral scholar in the Penn Center for Neuroaesthetics at the University of Pennsylvania – more specifically, in Professor Anjan Chatterjee’s ChatLab – where I am examining the neural basis of interactions between aesthetic evaluation and moral psychology.

 When I’m not working, I am typically chasing my two lovely cats, Craig (black and white) and Junie (redhead), around the apartment we share, or annoying my wife with series of highfalutin questions about philosophy and the brain.
 She is called Stacey Humphries — we got married in 2018 (see below) and so now we share both our lives and a PI.
 She studies the neural basis of sensorimotor representation and of higher-level cognitive processes such as decision-making about works of art.
 She’s the very best, and you should check out her work here: https://staceyahumphries.com.